The Font Manager

 (github repository)

 The Font Manager is a complete implementation of font internals and rendering.
 The system is totally stand-alone in that it uses no 3rd party binaries whatsoever and does not rely on Windows Specific API calls that handle fonts.
-Indeed, the one Windows API (wrt fonts) is a call to GetFontData() whose purpose is to read the binary data for a font installed on the system, without having to locaate the physical font file (if it even exists), and read that as a binary file into memory.
+Indeed, the one Windows API (wrt fonts) is a call to GetFontData() whose purpose is to obtain the binary data for a font installed on the system, without having to locate the physical font file (if it even exists), and read that into memory.

-From that binary font data, I was then able to follow the OpenType 1.9.1 specification from scratch and thus arrived at a rock solid reference implementation for the spec.
+From the binary font data, I was then able to follow the OpenType 1.9.1 specification from scratch and thus arrived at a rock solid reference implementation for that spec.

 That was an interesting journey and it was a lot of fun.
-I think, if you would look at that documentation coupled with how I realized its materials in this repository, you could get an idea of my drive to "Influence the world of Open Source".
+I think, if you take a look at that documentation, and then see how I realized its concepts in this repository, you could get an idea of how I intend to "Influence the world of Open Source".

-The development of the graphics for font (glyph) rendering is handled by the referenced documentation.
-There were some glitches along the way, typical when documentation is not absolutely precise, however, I was able to compute the lines and curves associated with glyph outlines.
+The development of the graphics for font (glyph) rendering is explained in the referenced documentation.
+There were some glitches along the way, typical when documentation is not absolutely precise, however, I was able to derive the lines and curves associated with glyph outlines.

-Now I need to understand rasterization.
-Since the Open Source freetype seems to be pretty ubiquitous and obviously does rasterization really well, I downloaded it and started to work trying to understand rasterization.
+Now I needed to understand rasterization.
+Since the Open Source freetype seems to be pretty ubiquitous and obviously does rasterization well, I downloaded it and went to work trying to understand rasterization from its perspective.

-After about 1 week in a deep dive into freetype, I was no further along understanding font rasterization and had no hope of actually rendering the font graphics I already knew how to define.
+After about a week in a deep dive into freetype, I was no further along understanding rasterization and had no hope of actually rendering the font graphics I already knew how to define.

 THAT, my friends, is 90% of why I'm in this space.
-I desperately need to demonstrate how software should be written and architected, and I'm providing examples of how it should be done.
+I desperately need to demonstrate how software should be written and architected, and hopefully through these projects, I'm providing examples of those concepts.

-Actually, rasterization is not implemented in the Font Manager after all.
+Back to this project.
+Actually, rasterization is not implemented in this project after all.
 After a lot of trial and error with different graphics APIs (all of them native, I have no interest in using anything other than a) something in the Operating System, or b) something that I write from scatch), I finally found the one simple and perfect solution.

 The Windows Direct2D system

 I have absolutely no problem using Operating System calls that perform generalized services.
 That's what operating systems are there to provide.
-What I may have problems with is when those things are "packaged" for more specific tasks that I want to do myself, thank you very much.
+What I may have problems with is when those things are "packaged" for more specific tasks than I want to do myself.
+For example, I want to understand rasterization itself, not that which is implemented behind the scenes while rendering text.
+That's DWrite, I wanted something I can use in any other context, thank you very much.

-Others will say this locks me into a platform, on the surface, it does look that way, but that's incorrect.
+Others will say using Direct2D this locks me into a platform, on the surface, it does look that way, but that's incorrect.

 If there's another graphics API that would be better, or on a different platform, write it.
 It's that simple, the Graphics Renderer could be replaced with something else with zero impact on it's current clients, that's the point of software integration.